MaastrichtU-IDS/get-started-with-docker/README.md

       - GRANT_SUDO=yes
 ```

-👨‍💻 Restart JupyterLab and Virtuoso:
+👨‍💻 Restart JupyterLab and Virtuoso from the terminal:

 ```shell
 docker-compose up --force-recreate
 ```

 1. You should now be able to install anything in the JupyterLab container.
-Open a terminal in JupyterLab and try to update the packages: `apt update`  will fail due to lack of permission, use `sudo`
+Open a terminal in the [JupyterLab web UI](http://localhost:8888/), and try to update the packages.
+Running `apt update`  will fail due to lack of permission, use `sudo`:

    ```shell
    sudo apt update
    ```

-2. Create again a **SPARQL notebook** in the [JupyterLab](http://localhost:8888) to query the [SPARQL endpoint](http://localhost:8890):
+2. Create again a **SPARQL notebook** in the [JupyterLab](http://localhost:8888) to check querying the [SPARQL endpoint](http://localhost:8890) works:

    ```SPARQL
    %endpoint http://db:8890/sparql